Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Considering planetary habitability

 As the number of known exoplanetary systems is bound to keep growing rapidly, and as our instrumentation and methods are bringing exoplanetary atmospheric science within our grasp, it is clear that our understanding of the Solar System and its central star provide crucial guidance to the study of 'planetary habitability' and --~some day rather soon, one should anticipate~-- the study of extraterrestrial life.
 That expectation has guided the selection of topics covered in this volume.

-[H-I:2.9] \regfootnote{Throughout this work the original text from the Heliophysics volumes is directly quoted (with edits between brackets) like this: H-$\#$[roman]:$\#$[arabic].$\#$[arabic].
-So, for example, Vol.\ I, Section~9 in Chapter~2 would be referred to as H-I:2.9.}``If we gaze upon the uncountable array of stars strewn across the vault of the heavens, one may know that the remarkable things one will come to know about heliophysics in the pages that follow are presently unfolding around those very stars and planetary systems that give light to the night sky.
+\ors[I:2.9] \regfootnote{Throughout this work the original text from the Heliophysics volumes is directly quoted (with edits between brackets) with references shown in the margin like this: $\#$[roman]:$\#$[arabic].$\#$[arabic].
+So, for example, Vol.\ I, Section~9 in Chapter~2 would be referred to as I:2.9.}``If we gaze upon the uncountable array of stars strewn across the vault of the heavens, one may know that the remarkable things one will come to know about heliophysics in the pages that follow are presently unfolding around those very stars and planetary systems that give light to the night sky.
 Heliophysics is truly a universal science.''